 It was a late afternoon plentiful with prize pumpkins from around Europe, specimens grown around the world, and pumpkin products and dishes to tempt even the pickiest of palates.
 (Think sparkling wine, strudel, pasta, muffins, and quiche infused with pumpkins.)

 Each year, there’s a different theme.
-One year organizers paid homage to undersea critters, last year it was dinosaurs, and this year, I hear there’s a tribute to Switzerland (think Swiss Army knives and timepieces fashioned out of the ubiquitous Halloween fruit).
+One year organizers paid homage to undersea critters, last year it was dinosaurs, and this year, I hear there’s a tribute to Switzerland.
+I imagine that there will be Swiss Army knives and timepieces fashioned out of pumpkins.

 Where in the World?

 - The Ludwigsburg Pumpkin Festival takes place annually at the Ludwigsburg Residential Palace in Ludwigsburg.
 The city of Ludwigsburg is located about 16 km (10 miles) north of Stuttgart.